Hybrid work is here to stay

 The shift to this more modern way of work happened quickly, and because of this, many are still trying to work out how hybrid work, well… works.
 It’s not as easy as requiring a Zoom link for every meeting or allowing employees to work from home some of the time.

 Hybrid work is not by happenstance and requires employers to take a deep look at their current policies, employee training, office tech, and their company culture to adjust for a more physically-scattered team.
-And with 76% of European employees worried that their employer will take workplace actions they don't agree with when it comes to hybrid working, employers need to be intentional, fair, and transparent when making these decisions.
+And with 69% of employees worrying that their employer will take workplace actions they don't readily agree with when it comes to hybrid working, employers need to be intentional, fair, and transparent when making these decisions.

 One area of focus is how to bring remote employees into the workplace - not physically, but virtually and culturally.
-Almost 1 in 2 (46%) employees are concerned that working remotely will mean they have less of a say at work and will miss out on growth opportunities.
+47% of employees are concerned that working remotely will mean they have less of a say at work and will miss out on growth opportunities.
 How do employers go about ensuring that remote employees feel included, aren’t experiencing burnout, or aren’t overlooked due to proximity bias?

 It’s easier said than done - especially when one in two (54%) employees say they are more likely to ask the opinion or engage with those they physically work with over those that are remote.